tomjoht/tomjoht.github.io/_posts/2022/1/2022-01-17-influence-in-workplace-part5.md

 Reina, Christopher S., et al. "Quitting the boss?
 The role of manager influence tactics and employee emotional engagement in voluntary turnover."
 Journal of leadership & organizational studies 25.1 (2018): 5-18.

 Ki, Chung‐Wha ‘Chloe, and Youn‐Kyung Kim.
 "The mechanism by which social media influencers persuade consumers: The role of consumers’ desire to mimic."
 Psychology & Marketing 36.10 (2019): 905-922

+Cole, Myra LaVenue.
+An analysis of the corporate newsletter as a form of internal and external communication.
+Diss.
+New York University, 1993.